reprise5/CrystalConky/README.md

 The runtime configuration files are located in /config.

 ###startconky.sh
 This file I wrote is meant to start conky including a config file from this repository.
-It is here you write/specify the name of the rc file you want to use.  then you give the script execute permissions, and use it to run conky.
+It is here you write/specify the name of the rc file you want to use.  then you give the script execute permissions, and use it to run conky.  the rc files in this repository are only meant to be run alone, so only include the one you want in the script.

 ###CrystalConk.desktop
 I created a .desktop entry so that you can run conky with the runtime configs found here, from your apps menu.
 All you have to di is specify the path to startconky.sh, and the path to the icon (optional).  you can store the files anywhere, jsut make sure to change the execute entry to include the path.